 Based on the significance of the issues raised during the ongoing PPP Process and Scoping Phase, it is evident that an EIA is required.
+Moreover, as per section 22 of the EIA Regulations, the competent authority must; (a) accept the scoping report, with or without conditions, and advise the applicant to proceed or continue with the tasks contemplated in the plan of study for environmental impact assessment.
 It is therefore recommended that authorisation for the commencement of an EIA for the proposed development is granted.
 Should the EIA process be authorised, the significant issues raised in the process to date will be addressed and the specialist studies noted in this report, will be undertaken.